-It’s January and the gyms are full.
-After all, there’s no more popular New Year’s resolution than getting in shape.
+It’s August and the gyms are full.
 Exercise is just as important for people with disabilities as it is for their non-disabled peers.
 Yet, creating an exercise routine when one has a disability can be complicated.

 For example, people with blindness or visual impairment have unique challenges when it comes to maintaining their physical fitness.